aggnostos/seedex-docs/en/user-guide/seedex-box.md

 A rule matches either destinations or devices, never both.
 Device rules win over destination rules: a device pinned to `direct` stays direct even for domains that other rules send through the tunnel.

-Destination matchers.
-A matcher takes one value or several separated by commas, and can be repeated:
+A matcher takes one value or several separated by commas and can be repeated.

+Destination matchers:

 * `domain=<domain>` matches the domain and its subdomains.
 * `ip=<address or CIDR>` matches an IP address or range.